Zakir Musa’s successor Lelhari bites the bullet: The terror market in Kashmir is less crowded now

 In an already crowded terror market in the Valley, both the Islamic State and Al-Qaeda have been fighting for some space.
 For the Al-Qaeda, Zakir Musa was the answer.
 He had denounced the Hizbul Mujahideen and went on to form his own outfit.

 Like Burhan Wani, he too had been gaining a great amount of traction and turning out to be an immensely dangerous terrorist.
 A couple of months back, he was spotted at Punjab, which clearly signalled that he was trying to expand beyond Kashmir.
-He was determined, dangerous and held a sway over a large number of youth, who were willing to join him.
+He was determined, dangerous and held sway over a large number of youth, who were willing to join him.

 The Al-Qaeda has made several unsuccessful attempts to set up shop in the sub-continent since 2014.